 We equip you with the tools you need to expand your dental practice with aesthetic medicine.
 With world-class instructors, a rigorous yet highly engaging curriculum, a fast track to certification and an exclusive professional network that sets you up for success from day one, you will love training with us!

-If you are a dental hygienist in a consenting state, you can start working on your certification today!
-Sign up for the Aesthetics 101 virtual class or the Aesthetics 101 hybrid class to begin your dental hygienist Botox training.
+If you are a dentist or dental hygienist in a consenting state, you can start working on your certification today!
+Sign up for the Aesthetics 101 virtual class or the Aesthetics 101 hybrid class to begin your dental Botox training.
 If you’re not in a consenting state, you can still earn continuing education credits or learn through our other courses.